hypnguyen1209/ming/README.md

 ### Priority-Based Routing

-Ming uses a sophisticated radix tree to store and match routes.
+Ming uses a sophisticated radix tree (also known as a prefix tree or trie) to store and match routes.
+This data structure provides several key advantages:

+- **O(k) Matching Complexity**: Where k is the length of the URL path, not the number of routes
+- **Memory Efficiency**: Common prefixes are stored only once, reducing memory usage
+- **Predictable Performance**: Lookup time remains consistent regardless of route count
+- **Path Compression**: Optimized tree structure with compressed nodes for faster traversal

 The routing algorithm follows specific priority rules:

 1. **Static routes** have the highest priority
 2. **More specific routes** take precedence over general ones